 But how do you get an ITA?

-Receiving an ITA is based on your Comprehensive Ranking System (CRS) scores which is how candidates are ranked.
+Receiving an ITA is based on your Comprehensive Ranking System (CRS) score which is how candidates are ranked.
 The maximum number of points an applicant can receive is 1,200, and it is based on two categories namely;

 - Core points; and